daniellerch/daniellerch.github.io/stego/aletheia/lsbr-attack-en.md

 submenu: true
 submenuitem1: "en |"
 submenuitem2: "<a href='/stego/aletheia/lsbr-attack-es'>es</a>"
+meta-title: "Practical attack on LSB replacement: OpenStego and OpenPuff"
+meta-description: "Blog post about the detection of images embedded using LSB replacement (OpenStego and OpenPufF), using the Aletheia steganalysis tool."
 ---

 > In this article we are going to talk about how to detect tools that use the LSB-R